 Creativity is for me what makes life worth living, it’s what brings an extra spark to the normal, it makes life exciting and unpredictable.

 The D&AD Professional Awards celebrate creativity in categories such as Graphic Design, Book Design and Crafts for Advertising.
 If you think you have a campaign that deserves a D&AD Pencil, why not enter it and see if our board of judges agrees.
-Or, if you’re looking for more creative inspiration, why not take a look at our top picks of design campaigns.
+Or, for more creative inspiration and the opportunity to get up close and personal with the world’s best design and advertising, join us at D&AD Festival.